 3. Trying New Hobbies

 Hobbies may sound like little things we do to pass time but are an artistic way to express ourselves and reflect upon our emotions.
 You may have been feeling sad for some time but you may not know the reason behind this feeling.
-Art is the best way to build a deeper connection with ourselves and feel the sense of being happy by yourself.
+Art is the best way to build a deeper connection with ourselves and feel a sense of being happy.

 4. Being Grateful and Optimistic

-Do you remember, as a kid, being happy after watching your favourite cartoon or playing your favourite game?
+Do you remember, as a kid, being happy after watching your favorite cartoon or playing your favorite game?
 These may sound like little things now but then our lives used to revolve around these things.
 We don’t anymore get excited about seeing the fireworks.

 “Learn to appreciate small quiet moments, the ocean, a walk on the beach, time alone, your health, your strength, your smile, your life.” – Germany Kent